canonical/raft/doc/index.rst

 The library has modular design: its core part implements only the core Raft algorithm logic, in a fully platform independent way.
-On top of that, a pluggable interface defines the I/O implementation for networking (send/receive RPC messages) and disk persistence (store log entries and snapshots).
+On top of that, a pluggable interface defines the I/O implementation for networking and disk persistence.

 A stock implementation of the I/O interface is provided when building the library with default options.
 It is based on `libuv`_ and should fit the vast